 - Numerous tips for situational awareness, avoiding conflict, and personal protection

-The course runs from 8:30 am to 5 pm.
-We would love to have you join us as early as 8 am for espressos and lattes to fuel our chit-chat so you can get to know your soon-to-be-best friends!
+The course runs from 8:30 am to 5:30 pm.
+Please join us at 8 am for espressos and lattes to fuel our chit-chat so you can get to know your soon-to-be-best friends!
 You’ll begin with instruction in a well-lit and comfortable classroom, with very clean restrooms.
 In the afternoon, we’ll move outdoors to the covered pistol shooting bay.
 If the weather is cold, we’ll warm up between shooting with a portable heater.

 We will provide coffee, water, snacks, as well as a hot and hearty Dutch Oven lunch-this is not to be missed!

 Upon successful completion of the program, you’ll receive a certificate of course completion.

 - Your own semi-automatic pistol in .380, 9mm (or greater) or a revolver of .38 Special caliber (or greater).
 Ideally this will be the handgun you intend to use for home defense.
 (If you don’t yet have a pistol, we can provide you with a 9mm pistol and 150 rounds of ammo for an additional $60–let us know via email)

 - At least two magazines (semi-auto) or a speedloader (revolver)